 The reasons cases can drag out are many, but most cases have the same elements to them, and so the timing of a case can hinge on a reliable set of factors.

-4 Factors That Affect How Long a Divorce Takes
+4 Key Factors That Affect How Long it Takes to Get a Divorce

 1. Whether the case is contested or uncontested.